misiektoja/instagram_monitor/README.md

 That's why the check interval information is printed in the console and email notifications as it is essentially a random number.

-On top of that you can also define that checks for new posts / reels should be done only in specific hour ranges by setting `CHECK_POSTS_IN_HOURS_RANGE` to `True` and then defining proper values for `MIN/MAX_H1/H2` configuration options (see the comments in the configuration file for more information).
+On top of that you can also define that fetching updates should be done only in specific hour ranges by setting `CHECK_POSTS_IN_HOURS_RANGE` to `True` and then defining proper values for `MIN/MAX_H1/H2` configuration options (see the comments in the configuration file for more information).

 <a id="signal-controls-macoslinuxunix"></a>
 ### Signal Controls (macOS/Linux/Unix)